Blackk-Lotus/cloud-resource-monitoring-poc/README.md

 # Cloud Resource Monitoring POC
 ## Overview
-This project is a Proof of Concept (POC) for monitoring cloud resources using AWS Lambda and CloudFormation.
-The system checks the status of EC2 instances and sends alerts via Amazon SNS when resource limits are exceeded.
+This Proof of Concept (POC) project uses AWS to keep an eye on cloud resources, specifically EC2 instances, to make sure they don’t exceed preset thresholds.
+AWS Lambda runs the monitoring logic, which includes checking metrics such as instance health and usage.
+If anything goes over the defined limits—like CPU usage, memory, or instance count—a notification is automatically sent via Amazon SNS (Simple Notification Service).

+The infrastructure is set up using AWS CloudFormation, which means it’s easy to deploy and scale across different accounts or regions.
+This setup is ideal for spotting potential issues before they become problems and can help prevent unexpected cloud costs or resource constraints by staying proactive with real-time alerts.

 ## Features
 - **Monitor EC2 Instances**: Automatically checks the status of EC2 instances in your AWS account.